-Bio Oil is a cosmetics brand that makes “specialist skincare products.”
-The company’s specialty is stretch mark reduction, and they refer to Bio Oil as the “world's leading scar and stretch mark product.”
+Bio Oil is a cosmetic brand that makes “specialist skincare products.”
+The company’s products are used for stretch mark reduction, and they refer to Bio Oil as the “world's leading scar and stretch mark product.”

-In this article we’ll answer all of these questions as we review the ingredients in Bio Oil’s most popular products: Bio Oil, Bio Oil Natural, and Bio Oil Dry Skin Gel.
-We'll also share before-and-after images from a real user, and explain whether or not the products are safe to use on the face.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Bio Oil, Bio Oil Natural, and Bio Oil Dry Skin Gel based on clinical studies, to give our take on whether or not these products are likely to be effective for reducing stretch marks.

 Bio Oil Skincare Oil Review

 The ingredients in Bio Oil Skincare Oil, which is the brand's original and most popular formulation, are shown above.

 This product has been shown in a clinical trial published in the International Journal of Cosmetic Science to reduce scar appearance by 20%.

 61% of trial participants using Bio Oil claim that their skin appearance improved.